Save Electricity by Using a Vaporizer Instead of a Humidifier

 But it is more than that: wasting anything offends us on some level.
-We aren't overly zealous - we don't think of providing convenience to ourselves as "waste", but we do tend to think about our power usage always.
-Thought doesn't always lead to action, though: I have often thought that we have a bit too much "convenience" and could do quite a bit better in our efforts.
+We aren't overly zealous—we don't think of providing convenience to ourselves as "waste," but we do always think about our power usage.

-We've done that with humidifiers, which just blow room air through some sort of wet filter.
+Humidifiers just blow room air through a wet filter.
 The problem with these is that mold builds up very quickly.
 The more modern units are treated with all sorts of antibacterial coatings, but the mold still finds a way and, sooner or later, you will be breathing it.

-See that discolored area at the top?
-That just gets worse over time.
-Yes, I'm sure that some of it may be from minerals in the water, but I'm equally sure that most of it is mold.
+We tried using the humidifier shown in the photo.
+I'm sure that some of the stuff collected on the filters might be harmless stains from minerals in the water, but I'm equally sure that most of it is mold.
 You can smell it after a few days, and cleaning with vinegar doesn't really help (and uses a lot of vinegar).

 However, the vaporizer obviously costs more to run.
 These things can draw over 600 watts!

 That's not necessarily the whole story, though.
 It takes more power to boil cold water than hot and the water in the vaporizer bowl obviously does heat up.
 How much power do these things actually consume overnight?
 I did not know, so I did a test....

 It was with all that in mind that I bought a I bought the cheap model: all the more expensive models offer is a way to input your electricity rates so that the display can show you dollars used rather than Kilowatt hours.
 I can multiply , so saw no need for that frill.
 Kill-A-Watt P4400 power meter.